Inorganic Chemical Testing Lab Houston TX

 Food Processing & Refrigeration

 Industrial ammonia (NH₃) refrigeration systems are the dominant hazard in food cold chain facilities — ice cream plants, meat processing, seafood storage, and produce distribution centers.
+NIOSH 6015 for NH₃ is AIHA IHLAP-accredited.
 Large NH₃ charge volumes and aging pipe systems create significant leak potential.
 OSHA PSM thresholds (10,000 lb NH₃) trigger formal process safety management programs with documented monitoring requirements.
+Refineries and chemical plants monitoring for hydrogen sulfide and SO2 frequently require concurrent VOC and BTEX testing to capture hydrocarbon vapor exposures occurring alongside reactive gas releases.

 NH₃